 One of the most famous moments in MLB All-Star game history was John Kruk’s at bat against Randy Johnson in the 1993 Midsummer Classic.
-In an article by Sam Donnellon in today’s Daily News, Kruk claims that at the time that at-bat happened, the Phillies were discussing a trade for Randy Johnson.
+In an article by Sam Donnellon in the Daily News in 2011, Kruk claims that at the time that at-bat happened, the Phillies were talking to the Mariners about a trade for Randy Johnson.

 “If you remember the trade deadline, we had a chance to get Randy Johnson and they didn’t want to give up, I think, Mike Lieberthal,” the Krukker was saying yesterday.
 “Either him or Tyler Green . . . “

 “Look, I love Lieby, he’s one of my favorite people.
 But, at the time, I wish he was a Mariner.”